itmat/nitecap/README.md

 # Make and mount volume

 On EC2 create a new volume and attach to the instance.
 It will be located at `/dev/xvdf`.
+If it is not `xvdf`, run `lsblk` and it will be listed there (probably as the last entry, type `disk` and of the appropriate size).
 ```bash
 sudo mkfs -t ext2 /dev/xvdf
 sudo mkdir /mnt/vol1